Our situation can change fast and without warning. Saved money protects us when these events occur.

 Where should you save?
-There are many options but joining a credit union might be one good idea.
-As well as putting together a cash reserve, you’ll be able to restore access to affordable credit in the future.
+Joining a credit union might be a good idea.
+You’ll build access to affordable credit if it’s needed.